mindmotivate/Remo_Terraform_Class/Breakdown_5.md

 ***Again, there are alot of ways to accomplsh this, i like using the count length function becasue it is a bit more straighforward***
 ***I simply wan tto manually iterate over each anme and attatch a group***

+***The count parameter determines how many IAM users will be created.
+It's set to the length of the "users" list.***
+***The name attribute of each IAM user is set to the corresponding user name from the "users" list.***
+***During each iteration, count.index provides the current index value, starting from 0.***

 ```hcl
 # Create Iam users via iteration using "count" parameter